 Three Types of Whole-Home Mechanical Ventilation Systems

 Similar to exhaust-only, there is no dedicated balance method.
 In this case, that means there is no process that helps rid the space of old stale air, resulting in pressurization.
-This home ventilation system simply forces old air to leak out of the home or building through existing cracks, holes and localized fans and vents.
+This ventilation system simply forces old air to leak out of the home or building through existing cracks and holes as well as localized fans and vents.
 Also similar to the exhaust-only system, moisture is not removed from the incoming air beforehand.
-Meaning–moisture damage is still a threat and increased A/C and heat costs are also likely.
+Meaning—moisture damage is still a threat and increased AC and heating costs are also likely.

 As the name suggests, a balanced home ventilation system combines the exhaust and supply processes.
 It takes the best of the exhaust-only and supply-only systems, without any of the additional problems to create the best overall whole-home ventilation system.

 Balanced home ventilation systems effectively bring in fresh outdoor air (supply) and force out stale polluted indoor air (exhaust).
 Depressurization and pressurization are not a concern with balanced home ventilation systems because they efficiently provide and remove equal amounts of air, keeping the home in a state of equilibrium.